 EDF Energy is an energy company in the United Kingdom, with operations spanning electricity generation, and the sale of electricity and gas to households and businesses.
 EDF Energy currently employs 13,300 people and is responsible for almost 6 million customer accounts.

-The EDF Energy recruitment process is made up of five different stages; each requiring you to do your best and outperform your competitors.
+The EDF Energy recruitment process is made up of four different stages; each requiring you to do your best and outperform your competitors.
 Our step-by-step guide gives you an edge, by providing you with expert tips for each of EDF’s recruitment stages:

 You will also be required to upload your CV so make sure to include all the relevant information in it.
 Be precise and concise when it comes to describing your past experiences and achievements.